akanadocs/akanadocs.github.io/sp/platform-certificate.md

 nav-title: Platform SSL Certificate
 ---

-## Securing the Connection to your Backend APIs
+## Securing your inbound API Calls

-To secure API calls between the Akana API Platform and your backend APIs, download the the platform gateway [certificate](assets/gateway.cer).
+To secure API calls between the Akana API Platform and your backend APIs, download the the platform gateway [certificate]({{ site.baseurl }}/sp/assets/gateway.cer).
 You can use this certificate to configure Mutual SSL - guaranteeing that only the Akana Platform can invoke your API.